vkreal/MonkeySling/README.md

 * Design awesome new levels using 45+ interactive objects
 * 3 exciting worlds and bunch of defined levels
 * Realistic physic engine - Box2d
-* Windows OS/Phone and all modern browsers
+* Support ALL modern browsers
 * etc..